fmidev/weather-satellites-nwc-saf-pps/README.md

 * (internal) output location of Level 1C files
 * which PPS command to use for processing
 * a glob pattern to determine which files were generated
-  * later to be used in publishing the generated data
+  * used in publishing the generated data
+* publisher settings for Posttroll

 ```yaml
 subscriber: